-It is a fact that over 62 million tonnes of waste are generated every year, and to prevent this, the government has started to encourage everyone to lower the waste levels at their levels.
-And many have gone with a zero-waste lifestyle.
+It is a fact that over 62 million tonnes of waste are generated every year, and to prevent this, the government has started to encourage everyone to lower the waste levels and many have gone with a zero-waste lifestyle.

 Come out of the web of convenience and think about your trash and contribute to stopping the harmful effects of plastic and many other waste production things with your baby steps.

 To accept a zero-waste lifestyle is easy and possible for everyone.
 It is true that to avoid non-recyclable products while living in a city.
 Still, if you are determined and abide by the principles of eco-friendly nature, then it is possible to go with a zero-waste lifestyle.

 Common zero waste myths

 If you are thinking about adopting a zero-waste lifestyle but are not sure where to start and how to live a zero-waste lifestyle, there is no need to worry.
 And to begin with the journey of zero waste, it is essential to break down the myths that can become a blockage.
 As this concept is gaining more and more fame, certain myths need to be eradicated.